dennisnyarko/cloud-foundations-notes/module-6-storage.md

 - Disaster recovery (EBS snapshots provide reliable backup solutions that can be restored in different regions during emergencies).
 - Cost Optimization.
 - Performance tuning.

+# Amazon Elastic Block Store (Amazon EBS) Data Lifecycle
+Amazon EBS data lifecycle management involves creating, backing up, and deleting volumes and snapshots.
+This process optimizes storage costs and helps to ensure data protection.

+## EBS Snapshots
+- EBS snapshots are point-in-time backups of EBS volume.
+- They can be used for disaster recovery, data migration, volume resizing, and for creating consistent backups of production workloads.
+- They are incremental, so they only save the blocks on the volume that have changed after your most recent snapshot.
+- EBS snapshots can be used to create multiple new volumes, and new volumes created from a snapshot are an exact copy of the original volume at the time the snapshot was taken
+- napshots of EBS volumes are stored redundantly in multiple Availability Zones using Amazon S3.

+### Working with EBS snapshots
+In keeping with the AWS shared responsibility model, as the customer, you are responsible for scheduling and managing regular EBS snapshots as part of your backup strategy.
+This includes monitoring snapshot costs and deleting unnecessary snapshots to avoid excessive charges.
+You also need to make sure sensitive data within snapshots is encrypted, verify snapshot integrity, and test restoration procedures regularly.

+Benefits of EBS Snapshots
+- Data protection and recovery
+- Operational flexibility
+- Cost effective

+### Amazon Data Lifecycle Manager
+You can automate the creation, retention, and deletion of EBS snapshots using Amazon Data Lifecycle Manager.
+Amazon Data Lifecycle Manager can schedule snapshots during off-peak hours to minimize performance impact and automatically delete outdated backups to control storage costs.
+It's particularly valuable for large-scale deployments where manual snapshot management would be time-consuming and error-prone.

+Amazon Data Lifecycle Manager Workflow:
+- Create an EBS snapshots policy: create an EBS snapshots policy using the Amazon EC2 console, API calls, AWS Command Line Interface (AWS CLI), SDKs, or AWS CloudFormation.
+- Select target resource type: choose either an EBS volume or an EC2 instance as the target for the snapshot.
+- Exclude volumes: Narrow down the data to be included in the snapshot by choosing options to exclude either the root volume or data volumes.
+- Set custom schedules: Automate the creation, retention, and deletion of EBS snapshots by setting up custom schedules.
+- Apply additional actions: Before finalizing the policy, you can apply additional actions.
+These include configuring elements of the snapshots like tags, snapshot archiving, Amazon EBS fast snapshot restore, cross-Region copying, and cross-account sharing.